LEVEL

 Past participle - New

-(infinitive: light)
+(infinitive: lie)

 Click to see the form type →Past simple